alexander-daniel/floor-stream/README.md

 # floor-stream
-Stream takes integers and floors em.
-Stupid simple and not really complete yet.
+Returns a transform stream that  takes newline-seperated floats and floors em.

+For when, you know, you just want some inaccuracy.
 ## install
 ```bash
 npm install floor-stream